Human-Lambdas/human-lambdas/README.md

 Click 'authorize' and paste in `bearer {your_token}`.
 You can find your token in the web inspector when viewing your local instance of the web front end.

-## Debug with VSCode

-.vscode/launch.json adds a debug option when in VSCode (see the debug tab in the sidebar)